SLO42/SLO42/README.md

 Here are some ideas to get you started:
 -->

 - 🔭 I’m currently working on ...
-AssetDash
+AssetDash and a Secret 😉
 - 🌱 I’m currently learning ...
 TypeScript
 - 👯 I’m looking to collaborate on ...
 Anything fullstack
 - 🤔 I’m looking for help with ...
 Becoming a mentor